robur-coop/orb/README.md

-# orb: check opam package reproductibility
+# orb: check opam package reproducibility

 This tool can check if an opam package build is reproductible (cf. https://reproducible-builds.org).
 It has two subcommands: build and rebuild.